Policy Statement

 |

-Processing is necessary for the performance of a contract with the data subject or to take steps to enter into a contract
+Processing is necessary for the performance of a contract with the data subject or to take steps to enter a contract

 |